Nearly 23 million Americans watched Prince William and Kate Middleton’s wedding in 2011.

-Prince Harry and actress Meghan Markle in November, and with an American joining the British royal family, Jellison said more people will be paying attention to the family leading up to the wedding.
+Prince Harry and actress Meghan Markle announced their engagement in November, and with an American joining the British royal family, Jellison said more people will be paying attention to the family leading up to the wedding.

 “We seem to have a need for there to be an official ideal family that’s sort of it’s own fantasy that makes us think, ‘Oh, that could me if I had a lot of money and a castle,’ ” Jellison said.